aridjayarecipes/cutesrecipes.web.app/content/post/2575-recipe-of-quick-healthy-stamina-soup.md

 1. Take 2 Tbs Ginger (minced)
 1. Get 3 Cubes Chicken bouillon
 1. Make ready 4 Cups Water
-1. Take to taste Salt & Pepper
+1. Take to taste Salt &amp; Pepper

 Stamina is the energy and strength needed to exert oneself for a longer period of time.
 The word commonly relates to the exertion used for physical activities such as exercise and sports.
 Dodges, kicks, blocks, and jumps all use Stamina and everyone The Adventure log journals also increase Max Stamina of all characters on your account once.
 This turtle soup puts most others to shame.